microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read your tenant's service announcement messages, without a signed-in user.
 Messages may include information about new or changed features. | Allows the app to read your tenant's service announcement messages on behalf of the signed-in user.
 Messages may include information about new or changed features.
 | AdminConsentRequired | Yes | Yes

-![MSA][MSA] The *ServiceMessage.Read.All* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *ServiceMessage.Read.All* delegated permission is available for consent in personal Microsoft accounts.

 ---